Serving the Southeast

 Based in Atlanta, Georgia, operations include generation plants, high-voltage transmission lines, low-voltage distribution lines and customer sales and service.
 Our competitive generation company also constructs, acquires and manages generation assets and sells electricity on the wholesale market.

 Southern Company subsidiaries provide retail electric service as regulated by the public service commissions in the states we serve and by federal energy agencies.
 Public service commissions determine fair electric rates, oversee what project costs can be recovered (for environmental controls or plant construction) and define the profit margin utilities can make in retail markets.
-Our four traditional electric utilities — Alabama Power, Georgia Power, Gulf Power, and Mississippi Power — serve 4.4 million retail customers.
+Our four traditional electric utilities — Alabama Power, Georgia Power, Gulf Power, and Mississippi Power — serve more than 4.4 million retail customers.

 Meeting peak demand is a critical indication of transmission performance.
 The record peak of 40,870 megawatts occurred in 2007 with no emergencies or alerts.
 See Peak Demand »